-2. Overrides and iCalendar recurrences
+- 3. Terms and definitions - 4.
+Overrides and iCalendar recurrences

 The recurrence rules specify how instances are to be computed.
-These rules provide a set of keys - the RECURRENCE-IDs - and an instance can be created with the calculated start date/time and a copy of the duration (or calculated end date/time).
+These rules provide a set of keys - the RECURRENCE-ID - and an instance can be created with the calculated start date/time and a copy of the duration (or calculated end date/time).

-The specification allows for overrides.
-These are handled by supplying a complete replacement for the instance with a RECURRENCE-ID property matching that of the instance being overridden.
-This may change any of the properties (except the UID) - including start, end or duration.
+The [RFC5545] specification allows for overrides.
+These are handled by supplying a complete replacement for the instance with a RECURRENCE- ID property matching that of the instance being overridden.
+This may change any of the properties (except the UID) including start, end or duration.

 If a long lived recurrence is heavily overridden it becomes very cumbersome.
-The master plus overrides is considered a single resource in most circumstances (however iTip allows the delivery of a single instance in certain situations).
+The master plus overrides is considered a single resource in most circumstances (iTip allows the delivery of a single instance in certain situations).

-Simple meetings can become heavily modifed recurrences through adding the weeks agenda to the description, changing of attendees etc.
+Simple meetings can become heavily modified recurrences through adding the weeks agenda to the description, changing of attendees etc.

-There are approaches being considered to mitigate some of these issues which mostly involve only storing differences.
-Depending on the actual changes this may be more or less successful.
-However recurrences are still awkward to deal with.
+There are approaches being considered to mitigate some of these issues which mostly involve only storing changes.
+This can help if the changes are minor but heavily modified instances are still a problem.

-2.1.
+4.1.
 Changing the master start or the recurrence rules